cvmfs/doc-cvmfs/cpt-details.rst

 .. rubric:: Footnotes

 .. [#]
-   As a rule of thumb, file catalogs up to (compressed) are reasonably small.
+   As a rule of thumb, file catalogs (when compressed) are reasonably small.